Dame Sarah Storey in her Dancing On Ice headshot

 TV

-Can she add the DOI trophy to her extensive collection of medals?
+Sadly she won't be adding the DOI trophy to her extensive collection of medals

-Dame Sarah Storey is one of many famous faces taking to the ice next year for Dancing on Ice 2025.
+Dame Sarah Storey was one of the many famous faces set to be taking to the ice next year for Dancing on Ice 2025.
+However, news just in has seen Sarah withdraw from the competition after fracturing her ankle.

 Known as the most successful Paralympian of all time, Sarah is a British cyclist and swimmer whose career spans more than two decades.